Protect Your Mitochondria to Boost Your Health

-Damage to mitochondria is caused primarily by free radicals, also called reactive oxygen species (ROS), that are generated by the mitochondria themselves during their production of cellular energy.
+Damage to mitochondria is caused primarily by free radicals, also called reactive oxygen species (ROS), generated by the mitochondria themselves during their cellular energy production.
 The body maintains sophisticated antioxidant systems that can help neutralize free radicals.
 However, this system can be overwhelmed when there is an increase in free radical production or a decrease in antioxidants to deal with them.

-Within the mitochondria, elements that are particularly vulnerable to free radical damage include fats, proteins, mitochondrial DNA and the enzymes used to create cellular energy.
+Elements particularly vulnerable to free radical damage within the mitochondria include fats, proteins, mitochondrial DNA, and the enzymes used to create cellular energy.
 Direct damage can overwhelm their ability to fix the damage and decrease their ability to produce energy.
 Mitochondrial dysfunction can result in a feedforward process, whereby mitochondrial damage causes additional damage.